Cough syrup makes you drowsy…

 Projected as a half-remembered PS1-era experimental thriller, Paratopic’s grainy visuals only add to its feeling of familiarity.
 What you’re viewing is a world grasping at reality through blocky representations of existence accompanied by muffled, unusual sounds.
 Its aesthetic somehow combines the visually unnerving quality of surrealism with the abstract drug-induced experiences invoked by psychedelic art – albeit in a slightly less colourful fashion.
 It would be easy to make pop culture references to works like David Lynch’s Twin Peaks with Paratopic, as it takes the mundane and sharpens it with a surreal edge that cuts through reality splitting it in half.

 Layered on top of this visually provocative game is a transient soundtrack that morphs throughout the jarring cutscenes.
-Its ambient qualities often verge on minimalism with clear sci-fi inspirations and a surreal mixture of obscure samples that further establish its dark themes.
+Its ambient qualities often verge on minimalism with clear sci-fi inspirations and an eclectic mixture of obscure samples that further establish its dark themes.
 This is an intertwined and explorative experience of sound and visuals that tell an abstract story of discovery through the unconventional subversion of social norms.

 Like a tourist in a parallel universe, you’ll want to soak in the atmosphere of the peculiar places you visit.
 Your only form of communication comes through the use of the numbered keys to answer questions directed at you from a selection of responses.
 The language spoken by the people you interact with appears alien, although at times it stumbles closer to something more understandably human.
 Analogies can be drawn with Half Life’s G-Man in your engagement with some of the game’s entities, as you get the distinct feeling that what you’re talking to is something otherworldly that has taken on human form.